Faithful and Efficient Explanations for Neural Networks via Neural Tangent Kernel Surrogate Models: Definition of Kernels

-\paragraph{Embedding} \citet{TraceIn} defines the embedding kernel, which we restate here.
+\textbf{Embedding}~\citet{TraceIn} defines the embedding kernel, which we restate here.
 The embedding kernel is computed from the correlation of the activations following each layer.
-Denote the $\ell$-th embedding kernel at datapoints $\bx_i$ and $\bx_j$ by
+Let $\lambda_{\ell}(\bx\,;\btheta)$ be the output of the $\ell$-th hidden layer of $F(\bx\,;\btheta)$.
+We denote the $\ell$-th embedding kernel at datapoints $\bx_i$ and $\bx_j$ by

 Let the full embedding kernel be defined by the normalized sum over the unnormalized embedding kernel at each layer of the NN

 Embedding kernels are an interesting comparison for the data attribution task when we consider the prominent role they play in transfer learning and auto-encoding paradigms.
 In both, finding an embedding that can be utilized in down-stream tasks is the objective.